ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 *    On some occasions, the utility report file will display a "Database Locked" message.
 In that case, close RM and re-run the utility, then re-open RM.
 It's not clear why this sometimes happens, but it is rare.
+For some reason, RM keeps an open transaction which prevents other processes from making updates.
-No database damage has ever been seem after many hundreds of uses as expected.
+No database damage has ever been seem after many hundreds of uses.
 "Database locked" is a normal message encountered from SQLite.